Got a Speed Camera Ticket? Here is What Happens Next

 Do not throw the ticket in the trash.
 Ignoring an automated citation has severe consequences.

 If you fail to pay or request a hearing within the specified timeframe (usually 30 days), the fine will double.
-If you continue to ignore it, the jurisdiction will flag your vehicle.
+Continued non-payment gets your vehicle flagged by the jurisdiction.

-In D.C., having two or more unpaid camera tickets makes your vehicle "boot-eligible."
-If a parking enforcement officer scans your plate on a public street, your car will be booted and towed.
-The only way to get it back is to pay the original fines, the late fees, the boot fee, and the tow lot storage fees—a bill that routinely exceeds $1,000.
-Furthermore, unpaid tickets can prevent you from renewing your vehicle registration.
+In D.C., two or more unpaid camera tickets make your vehicle boot-eligible.
+A parking enforcement officer who scans your plate on a public street will boot and tow your car.
+Getting it back means paying the original fines, late fees, the boot fee, and tow lot storage — a bill that routinely exceeds $1,000.
+Unpaid tickets can also block you from renewing your vehicle registration.

 Automated enforcement is a massive, unforgiving machine designed for efficiency, not justice.
 But it operates on strict legal rules.
-By understanding those rules, checking the evidence, and knowing your rights, you can protect yourself from the worst excesses of the DMV's camera network.
+Understanding those rules, checking the evidence, and knowing your rights can protect you from the worst excesses of the DMV's camera network.

 Got a ticket from one of these cameras?

 Speed and red light camera tickets can often be contested.
-Connect with a local traffic attorney who knows your jurisdiction.
+Our guide walks through what happens after a ticket and what your options are.